Tayra-Sakurai/Yamashina/README.md

 This application helps you to manage your financial notes at home.
 You can add payment methods from this application and record the data about their balances.

-This application is comapatible in Japanese.
-English version is now under development.
+This application is comapatible in Japanese and English.

 ## License